-intended for consultant psychiatrists and trainees in psychiatry
+for consultant psychiatrists and trainees in psychiatry who are

-information should be used as a guide only and is not a substitute
+should be used as a guide only and it is not a substitute for

 Relationships with colleagues

 early personal experiences shape later relationships.
 For example,

 elements of ‘sibling rivalry’ may occur in the interactions between

 between senior and junior colleagues may resemble ‘parent and